Talles Magno

-Talles Magno Bacelar Martins (born 26 June 2002), commonly known as Talles Magno, is a Brazilian professional footballer who plays as a winger for Corinthians on loan from Major League Soccer club New York City FC.
+Talles Magno Bacelar Martins (born 26 June 2002), commonly known as Talles Magno, is a Brazilian professional footballer who plays as a winger for Major League Soccer club New York City FC.
 He was included in The Guardian's "Next Generation 2019".

 Club career

 Talles Magno broke into Vasco da Gama's first team in 2019.

 On 19 May 2021, Major League Soccer club New York City FC announced the signing of Talles Magno on a permanent deal from Vasco da Gama.
 He signed a Young Designated Player contract with the club until 2026.

 On 9 January 2024, Talles Magno returned to his native Brazil, joining Corinthians on loan until December 2025.
-At the same time, he extended his contract with NYC FC through until December 2027.
+At the same time, he extended his contract with NYCFC through until December 2027.
 Since his arrival in New York, Magno made 100 appearances for the club across all competitions, scoring 19 goals and providing 11 assists.

 International career

 Magno was a regular with Brazil's youth international sides and scored five goals in 10 appearances for the Brazil U17 national team.